 Any products manufactured or distributed by us pursuant to FDA approvals are subject to pervasive and continuing regulation by the FDA, including, among other things, requirements relating to record-keeping, reporting of adverse experiences, periodic reporting, product sampling and distribution, and advertising and promotion of the product.
 As part of the manufacturing process, the manufacturer is required to perform certain tests on each lot of the product before it is released for distribution.
 After a BLA is approved for a biological product, the product also may be subject to official lot release.
 If the product is subject to official release by the FDA, the manufacturer submits samples of each lot of product to the FDA together with a release protocol showing a summary of the history of manufacture of the lot and the results of all of the manufacturer's tests performed on the lot.
 The FDA also may perform certain confirmatory tests on lots of some products before releasing the lots for distribution by the manufacturer.
 In addition, the FDA conducts laboratory research related to the regulatory standards on the safety, purity, potency and effectiveness of biologics.
 After approval, most changes to the approved product, such as adding new indications or other labeling claims, are subject to prior FDA review and approval.
 There also are continuing user fee requirements, under which the FDA assesses an annual program fee for each product identified in an approved BLA.
-Biologic manufacturers and their subcontractors are required to register their establishments with the FDA and certain state agencies, and are subject to periodic unannounced inspections by the FDA and certain state agencies for compliance with cGMPs, which impose certain procedural and documentation requirements upon us and our third-party manufacturers.
+Biologic unannounced inspections by the FDA and certain state agencies, and are subject to periodic unannounced inspections by the FDA approval before being implemented.
+FDA regulations also require investigation and correction of any deviations requirements upon us and our third-party manufacturers.
 Changes to the manufacturing process are strictly regulated, and, depending on the significance of the change, may require prior FDA approval before being implemented.
-FDA regulations also requi manufacturers that we may decide to use.
+FDA regulations also require investigation and correction of any deviations from c manufacturers that we may decide to use.
 Accordingly, manufacturers must continue to expend time, money and effort in the area of production and quality control to maintain compliance with cGMPs and other aspects of regulatory compliance.